Pakistan ● Mali ● Niger ● Senegal ● The Gambia ● Yemen ● India

 Yes!
 Muslim Hands will provide a receipt confirming your donation.
 You will also receive a feedback report showing how and where your Qurbani was delivered.
 That’s what makes us different from other charities, we believe you deserve to see the impact of your generosity.

-How is Qurbani/Udhiyah performed?
+How is Qurbani performed?

-Your Qurbani/Udhiyah is performed with care, following the Sunnah.
+Your Qurbani is performed with care, following the Sunnah.
 Before the sacrifice, the name of the donor is mentioned along with a prayer for acceptance: "O Allah, this is from You and for You on behalf of [Name]."

 We ensure the sacrifice is carried out during the blessed days of Eid, following all Islamic guidelines.
 To fully honor the tradition, it’s encouraged that donors avoid cutting their hair or nails from the start of Dhul-Hijjah until their Qurbani is complete.

-Our Qurbani/Udhiyah Process
+Our Qurbani Process

 - Planning: Before Eid al-Adha, we work closely with trusted local teams to assess community needs, select locations, and secure healthy animals that meet Islamic guidelines.